Burn Injuries and Fire Accident Injuries Can Be Serious and Life Changing

 - Accidents at work.

 As Atlanta burn injury lawyers we know that burn injuries can be made worse by highly flammable defective clothing and furnishings.
 In motor vehicle accidents, a defectively placed fuel tank can worsen the risk of serious burns by bursting into flames and giving occupants just seconds to get escape before the vehicle is engulfed.How Are Burn Injuries Treated?

 Initially, the focus of burn treatment is on preventing infection until the patient's skin can re-grow, a process that can take some time.
 Patients generally also need substantial pain management, because pain can be both prolonged and intense.
 After healing begins, patients may need skin grafts, custom pressure garments, physical therapy, dermabrasion or other treatments to prevent or correct scarring.
 These treatments are not just cosmetic -- thick, inflexible scars can actually disable patients by limiting their range of motion and destroying nerve tissue.
 In addition, severe scars change the way others react to the victim, which can create severe emotional problems requiring therapy or cosmetic aids.
 Treatment can take years and cost thousands, and often millions of dollars.

-If you have sustained severe burns in Georgia due to someone else's carelessness or a defective product, please contact Atlanta burn injury lawyers at Scholle Law.
+If you have sustained severe burns due to someone else's carelessness or a defective product, please contact the Atlanta burn injury lawyers at Scholle Law.
 We work diligently to secure the money needed to pay burn injury medical and other expenses and compensate you for permanent disability, permanent scarring, pain and suffering and other losses.

-For over two decades, fire injury attorney Charles Scholle and the legal team at Scholle Law have represented severely injured clients throughout Georgia, helping them win the money they need to get back on their feet.
+For over two decades, the burn injury lawyers in Atlanta that comprise the legal team at Scholle Law have represented severely injured clients, helping them win the money they need to get back on their feet.
 Our legal team handles the legal details for clients, while keeping them well informed and working to secure the best possible financial results.